-As discussed previously, zonal statistics on GBIF species occurrence data is conceptually similar to the point-in-polygon test based spatial join which may suggest that we can simply apply the techniques we have developed in (Zhang and You 2012a) to this new dataset.
+Zonal statistics on GBIF species occurrence data is conceptually similar to the point-in-polygon test based spatial join which may suggest that we can simply apply the techniques we have developed in [6] to this new dataset.
 However, first of all, the number of species occurrences in the dataset (375+ million) is more than two times larger than the number of taxi pickup locations we have processed previously (~170 million) and it is impossible to index all species occurrences on GPUs completely due to their memory capacity limit.
-Second, the polyline/polygon/trajectory data that we have used in our previous applications are considerably simpler than the World Wild Fund (WWF) ecoregion polygon data5.
-The average number of vertices per polygon in the WWF dataset (279) is nearly three times as large as that of the NYC census block dataset (108) which brings the expected computation intensity to be more than 6 times higher.
-Third, compared with taxi pickup locations that are mostly clustered in major street intersections, the distributions of species occurrences are much more dispersed which are likely to cause significant divergences on GPUs, a typical problem in degrading GPU computing efficiency (Kirk and Hsu 2012).
-As such, effective optimization strategies are keys to achieving high performance for large datasets at the scale in order to support interactive visual explorations.
-Finally, perhaps more importantly, while the recent Nvidia K40 GPUs set GPU memory capacity (12 GB) to a new level, from a research perspective, it is crucial to develop a scalable framework to support zonal statistics and other types of geospatial processing on large dataset that exceeds GPU memory capacity limit.
+Second, the polyline/polygon/trajectory data that we have used in our previous applications are considerably simpler than the World Wild Fund (WWF) ecoregion polygon data.
+The average number of vertices per polygon in the WWF dataset (279) is nearly three times as large as that of the NYC census block dataset (108).
+Third, comparing with taxi pickup locations that are mostly clustered in major street intersections, the distributions of species occurrences are much more dispersed which is likely to cause significant execution flow divergences on GPUs, a typical problem in degrading GPU computing performance [8].
+As such, effective optimization techniques are keys to achieving high performance for large datasets at the scale in order to support interactive visual explorations.
+Finally, perhaps more importantly, while the recent Nvidia GPUs set the GPU memory capacity (24 GB) to a new level, from a research perspective, it is crucial to develop a flexible framework to support zonal statistics and other types of geospatial processing on large datasets that exceed GPU memory capacity limit.

-3. Efficient and Scalable Zonal Statistics on GPUs: Data Parallel Framework and Techniques
+3. Efficient Zonal Statistics on GPUs

-We propose to follow the GPU-based spatial join framework we have developed previously (Zhang et al 2014) and reuse existing components, e.g., point-in-polygon test GPU routine presented in (Zhang et al 2012a), whereas possible.
-Our new contributions in this study are four-fold: 1) a framework to allow efficiently use mapped CPU memory as extended GPU memory automatically and support data parallel designs, (2) a scalable and efficient point indexing technique to index large point dataset that is beyond GPU memory capacity, (3) an extended binary search based spatial filtering algorithm to work with the new point indexing technique, (4) a cell-in-polygon test based optimization technique for advanced spatial filtering.
+We propose to follow the GPU-based spatial join framework we have developed previously [9] and reuse existing components, e.g., point-in-polygon test GPU routine presented in [6], whereas possible.
+Our new contributions in this study are four-fold: 1) a framework to allow efficient use of mapped CPU memory as extended GPU memory automatically and support data parallel designs, (2) a flexible and efficient point indexing technique to index large point datasets that are beyond GPU memory capacity, (3) an extended binary search based spatial filtering algorithm to work with the new point indexing technique, and (4) a cell-in-polygon test based optimization technique for advanced spatial filtering.
 The four new designs are highlighted and numbered in Fig. 1.
 We next introduce our data parallel framework as the motherboard for relevant techniques before the design and development details are presented in the following subsections.